hashicorp/vagrant/README.md

 To hack on vagrant, you'll need [bundler](http://github.com/carlhuda/bundler) which can be installed with a simple `gem install bundler`.
 Afterwords, do the following:

     bundle install
     rake

+If you want to make a local gem you need to do
+    bundle exec rake clean

 This will run the unit test suite, which should come back all green!
 Then you're good to go!